wdpowell03/pingpong/README.md

 I used HTML, CSS (Bulma), and JS to make this interactive game.
-The initial code along only implemented a score keeping feature, but I wanted to expand on that and make a simple, fun way to pass time.
+The initial code-along only implemented a score keeping feature, but I wanted to expand on that and make a simple, fun way to pass time.